Lattice-Works/CAFE/README.md

 - Weekday starts on Sunday !
 Weekday: 1-7 = Sun-Sat
 - For any column in recodes: there will also be stats for NA, for the apps that are not described in the recode file.
+- In the examples, we separate variables from strings with `\`.
+This works on MacOSX.
+Replace with `/` on Windows.
 - If you know your way around python and you'd like to develop, feel free to submit pull requests.
 Docker is only a level of abstraction to make usage easier, but there's many ways to directly interact with the python code:
     - after installing the python library, you can directly call functions (see `run.py` for arguments/example)
     - after installing the python library, you can for example run: